Michiel-Verhulst/VGO-Minesweeper/README.md

 # MineSweeper from 'Michiel Verhulst'

-Welcome to MineSweeper 'PERSONAL NAME'!
+Welcome to MineSweeper!
 This is a classic game where your goal is to uncover all the squares on the board without detonating any mines.
 Be careful and use your logical reasoning skills to successfully navigate through the minefield.

 ## How to Play